pedrofvgomes/feup-ipc/phase1/report.md

 ## 4 - PACT Analysis
 ## 5 - Personas

+#### Persona 1
+**Name** - Miley Jackson
+**Age** - 20 years old
+**Life Stage** - Finishing her Bachelor's
+**Profile** - Miley is a Bachelor's student who has been oversleeping and feeling unproductive.
+She is concerned about her academic performance and social life.
+Following advice from a therapist, Miley is actively working on improving her sleep schedule, productivity, and mental health.

+**Motivations:**
+* Enhancing her sleep schedule
+* Boosting productivity
+* Maintaining a healthy social life

+**Frustrations:**
+* Excessive sleep and decreased productivity
+* Academic performance concerns
+* Worries about her social life

+**Goals:**
+* Discover efficient study methods to easily submit assignments on time.
+* Find a simple way to monitor her sleep schedule and its quality to enhance her overall well-being.

+**Needs:**
+* Improved time management
+* Support in developing healthy sleep habits
+* Assistance in balancing academic commitments, work, and social life.

+#### Persona 2
+**Name** - Michael Jordan
+**Age** - 21 years old
+**Life Stage** - Starting his Master's
+**Profile** - Michael recently completed his Bachelor's degree and is embarking on his Master's journey.
+He struggles with insufficient sleep, excessive reliance on caffeine, and a feeling of unproductivity during study time.
+He seeks solutions to rectify his sleep schedule, improve academic performance, and maintain a vibrant social life.

+**Motivations:**
+* Achieving academic excellence
+* Long-term health benefits
+* Enhancing mood and well-being

+**Frustrations:**
+* Inadequate sleep leading to sluggishness and irritability
+* Overreliance on pressure to drive productivity

+**Goals:**
+* Discover effective study strategies that simplify the learning process.
+* Identify a convenient way to monitor and enhance sleep quality for an improved quality of life.

+**Needs:**
+* A healthy sleep routine
+* Optimal study techniques

+#### Persona 3
+**Name** - Sarah Mitchell
+**Age** - 35 years old
+**Life Stage** - Mid-career professional
+**Profile** - Sarah is a seasoned office worker who grapples with insufficient sleep due to the demands of her job.
+She needs to boost her concentration and productivity to excel at work.
+She seeks ways to optimize her sleep while maintaining her professional responsibilities and personal life.

+**Motivations:**
+* Heightened work performance
+* Achieving a work-life balance
+* Reducing stress and fatigue

+**Frustrations:**
+* Inadequate sleep affecting her office work
+* Difficulty concentrating during work hours
+* Balancing professional and personal commitments

+**Goals:**
+* Discover strategies to enhance her focus and productivity in the office.
+* Identify solutions for better sleep quality and maintaining overall well-being.

+**Needs:**
+* Improved sleep patterns
+* Enhanced concentration techniques
+* Effective strategies to balance work and personal life.

+>The personas we've concentrated on can be categorized into two groups: those who struggle with oversleeping and those who battle with insufficient sleep.
+These often comprise students and workers who lean heavily on caffeine and need to establish healthier sleep patterns.
+On the other hand, there are students and workers who experience excessive sleep but struggle with productivity.

 ## 6 - Activity scenarios
 ## 7 - Functionalities and tasks